 These days, serving as Secretary of Health and Human Services is an impossible job.
 President Barack Obama has selected the perfect woman for the task.

-Sylvia Mathews Burwell, the director of the Office of Management and Budget, has been picked as the successor to HHS Secretary Kathleen Sebelius, whose resignation Obama will announce today.
+Sylvia Mathews Burwell , the director of the Office of Management and Budget, has been picked as the successor to HHS Secretary Kathleen Sebelius , whose resignation the announced her resignation yesterday.
 Republicans will use her confirmation hearings as a vehicle to attack Obamacare, but she will handle it almost perfectly and win confirmation with a large number of Republican votes.

 “Sylvia is one of the four or five ablest people I ever met,” said Roger Altman, a deputy Treasury secretary in President Bill Clinton’s administration who is the chairman and founder of Evercore Partners Inc., an investment bank.
 “Between her intellect, her values and her wonderful calm, she is the best.”